THE DOORS LIVE IN TORONTO (SEPTEMBER 1969): BOOTLEG ANALYSIS

 Fortunately, The Doors' performance is available in its entirety thanks to a fifty-six-minute amateur bootleg recording (link here).

-Firstly, the legal issues arising from the Miami concert on March 1, 1969.
-Secondly, the disappointment caused by the poor chart performance of their last LP (“The Soft Parade”, released just two months earlier than this gig).
+Firstly, there were the legal issues arising from the Miami concert on 1 March 1969.
+Secondly, there was the disappointment caused by the poor chart performance of their latest LP, The Soft Parade, which had been released just two months prior to this gig.

 Looking ahead to their artistic future, the Californian band hurled six songs on the Toronto audience with electrifying vehemence.

-After the two exciting opening songs (“When The Music's Over” and “Break On Through”), essentially faithful to their original versions, comes a passionate and extended rendition of “Back Door Man” (a cover of Howlin' Wolf's 1961 blues song, written by Willie Dixon and included on The Doors' debut LP entitled “The Doors”).
+Following the two thrilling opening songs, 'When The Music's Over' and 'Break On Through', which remain largely faithful to their original versions, comes a passionate and extended rendition of 'Back Door Man' (a cover of Howlin' Wolf's 1961 blues song, written by Willie Dixon and included on The Doors' debut LP, titled 'The Doors').

 The first consists of four verses taken from the middle eight of “Maggie M'Gill”: “Well, I'm an old blues man” / “And I think that you understand” / “I've been singing the blues” / “Ever since the world began”.

-The composition from which Morrison extracts these lines will be recorded two months later (in November 1969) by The Doors as track number eleven on the “Morrison Hotel” LP (later released in February 1970).
+The composition from which Morrison extracts these lines will be recorded by The Doors two months later (in November 1969) as track number eleven on the “Morrison Hotel” LP (later released in February 1970).

 Immediately afterwards, the singer performs the first verse of “Roadhouse Blues” (“Keep your eyes on the road, your hands upon the wheel” x2 + “Yeah, we're going to the Roadhouse / Gonna have a real / Good time”) to the ten thousand spectators in Toronto.
 This song will also be recorded during the “Morrison Hotel” sessions, shortly after this concert.